cdaller/multi_anonymizer/readme_new.md

 ## Usage

 Simple anonymization of first/last name.
 The script tries to anonymize data so the resemblance to the origial is a close as possible.

+### CSV Files

 So if there are two persons with the same last name in the csv file, they will get the same anonymized last name after anonymization!
 By default, the original source file is not modified, but a new file with the extended name `_anonymized` is created.
 Use `overwrite` to modify the original file.

 ```bash
 python anonymizer.py \